Emulate a slow block device with dm-delay

 - delayed block device: 499735.14 µs

-The latency of the ramdisk is very low whereas the latency of the delayed block device stacked on top of the ramdisk is close to the 500 ms delay we configured.
+The latency of the ramdisk is a few microseconds whereas the latency of the delayed block device backed by the ramdisk is close to the 500 ms delay we requested.

 A similar experiment for writes shows that dm-delay